matusm/Bev.IO.NmmReader/README.md

 This is the main class for reading surface scans.
 Class to handle topographic surface scan data (including all metadata) of the NMM.

 * `TopographyData`
-Class to store and retreive the topographic surface scan data of the NMM.
+Class to store and retrieve the topographic surface scan data of the NMM.

 * `ScanMetaData`
 A container class for metadata of a NMM scan file collection.